luckychacha/real-world-cryptography/chapter-2/README.md

   - This is called the discriminant of the curve.
   - It is used to ensure that the curve is non-singular, which means that it does not have any self-intersections.
   - If the discriminant is zero, then the curve is singular and is not suitable for cryptographic use.
+- 2 * A = A + A
+  - This is called the point doubling formula.
+  - It is used to calculate the result of adding a point to itself.